Skip to content

 Key Industrial Outdoor Storage (IOS) Underwriting Metrics

-Rent PSF
+Rent PSF / Acre

 Interactive Underwriting

-Sample Industrial NNN Deal Pre-Loaded
+Sample IOS Deal Pre-Loaded

 Property Type